SalvadorTyler/osticket-prereqs/README.md

 <p>
 </p>
 <p>
 </p> Now we are gonna go back doc from the link I provided and download PHPmanager, vcreditlist, and install them after.
-Then download osticket 1.15.8 for the doc, and extract the file. once you've done that open the osticket folder and copy the upload folder and paste it inside the C:\inetpub\wwwroot folder.
+Then download osticket 1.15.8 from the doc, and extract the file. once you've done that open the osticket folder and copy the upload folder and paste it inside the C:\inetpub\wwwroot folder.
 Now you're gonna want to rename it to osTicket.
 <img src="https://imgur.com/NTpRq2S.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <p>